Ishanh2000/TechAtFarm/README.md

 Check if your site is online by typing IP address of your instance in the browser address bar.

+## Other
+  - This project was developed during the Summer of Code (SoC) 2019 at IIT Kanpur as a part of a competition.
+  - The team secured the first position in this competition.
+  - [SoC 2019](https://soc.cse.iitk.ac.in) was hosted by the CSE dept. of IIT Kanpur and sponsored by Nutanix and UPSIDC.

 #### Team Name: SoC PANDAVAS

 #### Team Members: